sib-swiss/NGS-variants-training/docs/day1/server_login.md

     !!! note "Don't mount directly in the home dir" Don't directly mount your local directory to the home directory (`/root`).
 This will lead to unexpected behaviour.

-    The options `-i` and `-t` let's you approach the container interactively.
+    The options `-i` and `-t` let you approach the container interactively.
 Meaning that you can use the shell.

-    The last bit, `geertvangeest/ngs-intro` is the image we are going to load into the container.
+    The part `geertvangeest/ngs-intro` is the image we are going to load into the container.
 The image contains all the information about software and dependencies needed for this course.
 When you run this command for the first time it will download the image.
 Once it's on your computer, it will start immediately.

+    The last bit `/bin/bash` tells us which entrypoint we take.
+Which is the bash command line interpreter.

     You can exit the shell with `exit`.

+    ### Working with a running container

-    #### Restarting the container
+    #### Restarting

     After exiting, you can restart the container.